Cults Myths and Legends of Ancient Sicily

 His legend is quite complex, it is an intertwining, in fact, of Greek elements and elements of the neighboring countries of Greece such as Thrace and Phrygia .
 Mount Nisa, where according to tradition Dionysus was born, is found in different countries: in Thrace, Arabia, India and Egypt; and cities with this name are remembered in Thrace, Euboea , Asia and Africa.

 A legend tells that Dionysus joined the Cretan Arianna, the daughter of Minos which followed Teseo after he killed the Minotaur.
-Theseus abandoned Ariadne on the island of Naxos, here she was seen by Dionysus who fell in love with her and made her his wife after obtaining immortality for her from Zeus .
+Theseus abandoned Ariadne on the island of Naxos, here she was seen by Dionysus who fell in love with her and made her his wife after having obtained immortality for her from Zeus .

 Many travels are attributed to Dionysus.
 It is said that during one of these trips, he was kidnapped by the Etruscan pirates who wanted to sell him